Stakeholder list

 The Polish Naval Academy (PNA) is a military school under the supervision of the Ministry of National Defense and a military unit carrying out missions related to national defense.
 It is also a military scientific institution, based in Gdynia, with expertise in operational oceanography, including underwater operations relating to dumped munitions.

-CHEMSEA (concluded) – MODUM (concluded) – DAIMON and DAIMON 2 (concluded)
+DAIMON and DAIMON 2 (concluded) – MODUM (concluded) – CHEMSEA (concluded)

 Sweden